April 27, 2022 (Updated: January 3, 2024)

 Use these steps to engage in the digital publishing process to create content for your audience online:

-Choose what type of publication best suits the content you choose to create and one that can help you reach the goals you set in step one.
+Choose what type of publication best suits the content and one that can help you reach the goals you set in step one.
 Digital publishing covers a wide range of content types, such as:

 If you use a digital publishing service, there may be a review period before your content can move to the next steps.
 This phase can go one of two ways:

-Sometimes the submission and review phase follows step five, engaging in editing and quality assurance (QA).
-For example, when you create and publish your content through CopyPress, we write, design, edit, and QA your pieces before submitting them for client review and approval.
-We also offer two rounds of revisions to make sure that we’re providing the highest quality pieces to fit your needs.
-But, if you’re self-publishing your digital content, you may eliminate this step altogether.
+Sometimes the submission and review phases follow step five, engaging in editing and quality assurance (QA).
+For example, with CopyPress’s agency solutions, we write, design, edit, and QA your pieces before submitting them for client review and approval.

 When your content is polished and ready, publish it to the world.
 If you self-publish your content, this may include uploading it to your website, blog, or another online repository.
 If you work with a publishing service, this may include those same channels, along with content syndication to other sites, or publications within another entity, such as in a journal or newspaper.
 This stage is where your audience can access the content for the first time and show interest in it or share their feedback and comments.